LaunchCode-Education-Archived/liftoff-OLD/playbooks/mentor-playbook/week-3/README.md

     * They aren't skilled enough with languages or technologies they are using.
         * Give them some advice on learning tools, and notify the CEM.
     * They are blocked and need assistance before moving forward.
-        * If they are blocked you can help them!
+        * If they are blocked, you can help them!
 However, try to make sure they aren't reliant on your help to make progress.
-Try pointing them in the correct direction over writing code, or debugging with them.
+Try pointing them in the correct direction over writing code or debugging with them.
 * Students will gripe and complain about Resumes, LinkedIn, or GitHub.
     * Gently remind them it's part of the required work to find a job especially through LaunchCode.
 * Students will not know how to change things on GitHub.
-    * Help them out, or point them in the right direction.
-GitHub has tons of tutorials.
+    * Help them out or point them in the right direction; GitHub has tons of tutorials.
 * Students will not have LinkedIn profiles.
     * Help them set one up, or point them in the right direction.
 * Students will have poor resumes.
     * Give specific feedback.
 * Students will have questions about Licenses.
-    * Answer their questions to the best of your abilities, if you don't know pass them to the instructor.
+    * Answer their questions to the best of your abilities; if you don't know how, pass them to the instructor.